Reconstruction of a Hypersurface Singularity from its Moduli Algebra: Introduction

 We say that two germs of hypersurfaces $(X_f,0)\subset (\C^n,0)$ and $(X_g,0)\subset (\C^n,0)$ are \emph{biholomorphically equivalent} if there exist small open neighbourhoods $U$ and $V$ of the origin $0\in\C^n$, where $f,\,g$ converge and a (germ of) biholomorphism $\phi:U\rightarrow V$ - which sends the origin to itself - such that $\phi(X_f\cap U)=X_g\cap V$.
 Put more algebraically, it is easy to verify that this holds if and only if there exists an invertible element $u\in\Oh$ such that $ug=\phi^*(f)$.
-It is often said in this case that the functions $f,g$ are \emph{contact equivalent}, because they lie in the same orbit of the action of the \emph{contact group} $\mathcal{K}$ on $\Oh$ (see the book \cite{GLS} for definitions).
+It is often said in this case that the function germs $f,g$ are \emph{contact equivalent}, because they lie in the same orbit of the action of the \emph{contact group} $\mathcal{K}$ on $\Oh$ (see the book \cite{GLS} for definitions).
 The totality of germs of hypersurfaces all biholomorphically equivalent to one another is said to be a \emph{biholomorphic class}.
 One of the most famous numerical invariants of a biholomorphic class is the \emph{multiplicity} of its elements.
 Let $\M$ denote the unique maximal ideal of $\Oh$.
-We recall that if a system $\{x_1,\ldots,x_n\}$ of generators of $\M\subset \Oh$ is chosen and if $(X_f,0)\subset (\C^n,0)$ is a germ of hypersurface, its multiplicity $\mult(X_f,0)=\mult(f)$ is the smallest degree $m$ of a non-zero homogeneous polynomial appearing in a series expansion $f(x_1,\ldots,x_n)=f_m(x_1,\ldots,x_n)+f_{m+1}(x_1,\ldots,x_n)+\ldots\,\,$ Clearly the multiplicity of a germ doesn't depend on the choice of $\{x_1,\ldots,x_n\}$.
+We recall that if a system $\textbf{\underline{x}}=x_1,\ldots,x_n$ of generators of $\M\subset \Oh$ is chosen and if $(X_f,0)\subset (\C^n,0)$ is a germ of hypersurface, its multiplicity $\mult(X_f,0)=\mult(f)$ is the smallest degree $m$ of a non-zero homogeneous polynomial appearing in a series expansion $f(\textbf{\underline{x}})=f_m(\textbf{\underline{x}})+f_{m+1}(\textbf{\underline{x}})+\ldots\,\,$ Clearly the multiplicity of a germ doesn't depend on the choice of $\textbf{\underline{x}}=x_1,\ldots,x_n$.
 So, two biholomorphically equivalent germs of hypersurfaces in $(\C^n,0)$ have the same multiplicity.
 Another important numerical invariant of a biholomorphic class is the \emph{Tjurina number} of its elements.
 We recall that the Tjurina number of $(X_f,0)\subset (\C^n,0)$ is defined to be the complex vector space dimension - whenever it is finite - $\tau(X_f)$ of the \emph{Tjurina algebra} of $(X_f,0)\subset (\C^n,0)$, which is defined as the quotient algebra where $j(f)$ is the ideal generated by the partial derivatives of $f$.
 It turns out that $\tau(X_f)$ is finite if and only if $(X_f,0)\subset (\C^n,0)$ has an \emph{isolated singularity} at $0\in\C^n$.
-Notice that having same multiplicity and same Tjurina number are necessary conditions for $(X_f,0)\subset (\C^n,0)$ and $(X_g,0)\subset (\C^n,0)$ to belong to the same biholomorphic class, but certainly are not sufficient.
-In fact, the search for a set of invariants separating biholomorphic classes of hypersurface singularities is a problem which seems far from being solved.
+Notice that having same multiplicity and same Tjurina number are necessary - but certainly not sufficient - conditions for $(X_f,0)\subset (\C^n,0)$ and $(X_g,0)\subset (\C^n,0)$ to belong to the same biholomorphic class.
+In fact, the search for a reasonable set of invariants separating biholomorphic classes of hypersurface singularities is an open problem.